ok-nick/opensource.contentauth.org/docs/manifest/understanding.md

 ## Displaying manifest data with c2patool

-`c2patool` is very helpful when developing applications to work with manfiest data.
+The command-line tool `c2patool` is very helpful when developing applications to work with manfiest data.
 When saving a manifest, it has two modes:

-- In the standard mode (the default), it saves a manifest file in JSON format, which is simplified and slightly different from the underlying binary manifest structure.
+- **Standard mode** (the default), where it saves a manifest file in JSON format, which is simplified and slightly different from the underlying binary manifest structure.
-- In detailed mode (specified with the `-d` option) it saves a file that more closely reflects the actual structure of the binary data, including assertions with JUMBF URLs and their associated hashes.
+- **Detailed mode** (specified with the `-d` option), where it saves a file that more closely reflects the actual structure of the binary data, including assertions with JUMBF URLs and their associated hashes.

 ## References